Supreme Court asked to block Texas abortion law deputizing citizens to enforce six-week ban

 More than 85 percent of women who choose to terminate their pregnancies in Texas are at least six weeks into pregnancy, according to advocates, so the law would prevent nearly all abortions in the state.

 “If this law is not blocked by September 1, abortion access in Texas will come to an abrupt stop.
-Texas has shown it will stop at nothing to force this law into effect and push abortion out of reach for as many Texans as possible,” Marc Hearron, senior counsel at the Center for Reproductive Rights said in a statement.
+Texas has shown it will stop at nothing to force this law into effect and push abortion out of reach for as many Texans as possible,” Marc Hearron, senior counsel at the Center for Reproductive Rights, said in a statement.
 “We will continue to fight for all Texans’ constitutional right to abortion.”

+In response to the filing Monday, Joe Pojman, executive director with Texas Alliance for Life, said the law is intended “to protect unborn babies from abortion to the extent possible.”
+But he noted that the Supreme Court has not allowed states “to protect unborn babies from abortion before viability.”
+Pojman said he is hopeful the law will stand, “but we don’t know how long that will last.”

 Legal experts said advocates still have options, but limited time.
-Advocates are asking the Supreme Court to block the law or to get rid of the appeals court order and allow the District Court to hold its planned hearing.
+Advocates are asking the Supreme Court to block the law or to get rid of the appeals court order and allow the district court to hold its planned hearing.

 Steve Vladeck, a constitutional law professor at the University of Texas School of Law, said there is a “decent chance” there will still be an opportunity for the District Court to convene a hearing and potentially block the law.